 Independence and conditional independence are fundamental concepts in areas as diverse as artificial intelligence, probability theory, social choice theory, and statistics.
 In this problem we investigate a special case of independence, namely independence atoms.
-Intuitively, a relation (table) r satisfies the independence atom $X \perp Y$ between two disjoint sets X and Y of attributes, if for all tuples $t_1, t_2 \in r$ there is some tuple $t \in r$ which matches the values of $t_1$ on all attributes in X and matches the values of $t_2$ on all attributes in Y. In other words, in relations that satisfy $X \perp Y$ , the occurrence of X-values is independent of the occurrence of Y-values.
+Intuitively, a relation (table) r satisfies the independence atom $X \perp Y$ between two disjoint sets X and Y of attributes, if for all tuples $t_1, t_2 \in r$ there is some tuple $t \in r$ which matches the values of t_1 on all attributes in X and matches the values of t_2 on all attributes in Y. In other words, in relations that satisfy $X \perp Y$, the occurrence of X-values is independent of the occurrence of Y-values.

 Example 1.
 Consider a simple database schema that stores information about the enrolment of students into a fixed course.
 In fact, the schema records for each enrolled student, the year in which they completed a prerequisite course.
-More formally, we have the schema (set of attributes) ENROL=S(tudent), P(rerequisite), Y(ear).
+More formally, we have the schema (set of attributes) Enrol=S(tudent), P(rerequisite), Y(ear).
 Intuitively, every student must have completed every prerequisite in some year.
 For this reason, for any value in the Student column and every value in the Prerequisite column there is some year for when this student has completed that prerequisite.
 That is, the values in the Student column are independent of the values in the Prerequisite column.
-A snapshot relation r over ENROL may be:
+A snapshot relation r over Prerequisite column are independent of the values in the Prerequisite column.

 Student Prerequisite Year

 Turing Math201 1932

-Gödel Math 201 1925
+Gödel Math201 1925

 Turing Phys220 1932

 Gödel Phys220 1925

-A collection $\Sigma$ of independence atoms imply independence atom $\sigma$ , denoted by $\Sigma \models \sigma$ , if every table that satisfies $\Sigma$ , also satisfies $\sigma$ .
+A collection Σ of independence atoms imply independence atom σ , denoted by $\Sigma \models \sigma$, if every table that satisfies Σ , also satisfies σ .
 This implication can be described equivalently by derivation rules, as follows.
 Let X, Y, Z be subsets of attributes.

-- 1. $X \perp \emptyset$ holds always. - 2. $X \perp Y \Rightarrow Y \perp X$ (symmetry). - 3. $X \perp YZ \Rightarrow X \perp Y$ (decomposition). - 4. $X \perp Y \land XY \perp Z \Rightarrow X \perp YZ$ (exchange).
+- 1. $X \perp \emptyset$ holds always. - 2. $X \perp Y \Rightarrow Y \perp X$ (symmetry). - 3. $X \perp YZ \Rightarrow X \perp Y$ (decomposition). - 4. $X \perp Y \wedge XY \perp Z \Rightarrow X \perp YZ$ (exchange).

-So we have that $\Sigma \models \sigma$ iff $\sigma$ can be derived starting from independence atoms in $\Sigma$ using a finite number of applications of the rules above.
+So we have that $\Sigma \models \sigma$ iff σ can be derived starting from independence atoms in Σ using a finite number of applications of the rules above.
 XY means the union of attribute sets X and Y, similarly YZ is the union of Y and Z. (In general if two sets of attributes are written next to each other then it denotes the union of the two sets.
 This is traditional notation in the area.)

-The main concept is non-redundance of set of independence atoms. $\Sigma$ is non-redundant iff no $\sigma \in \Sigma$ can be derived from $\Sigma \setminus \{\sigma\}$ , that is no independence atom in $\Sigma$ can be derived from the other atoms in $\Sigma$ .
+The main concept is non-redundance of set of independence atoms. Σ is non-redundant iff no $\sigma \in \Sigma$ can be derived from $\Sigma \setminus \{\sigma\}$, that is no independence atom in Σ can be derived from the other atoms in Σ .